wleng2001/Graph_to_Text_mode_for_linux/README.md

 ## Description

 The program automatically change your linux mode from graphical to text (tty) and vice versa.
 It's simply program, which is written in bash and python.
+It copies your grub file and edit it by python.
+You can use it by command in terminal.

 -----

 ## Instalation

 If you want use the program you must check that you have python in version 3.
 You can do it write the command in terminal:
 ### `python3 --version`

 to be continued

 -----